wamp-proto/wamp-proto/spec/advanced.md

 The *first octet* is a magic octet with value `0x7F`.
 This value is chosen to avoid any possible collision with the first octet of a valid HTTP request (see [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html#sec5.1) and [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec2.html#sec2.2)).
 No valid HTTP request can have `0x7F` as its first octet.

+> By using a magic first octet that cannot appear in a regular HTTP request, WAMP-over-RawSocket can be run e.g. on the same TCP listening port as WAMP-over-WebSocket or WAMP-over-LongPoll.

 The *second octet* `0xLS` consists of a 4 bit `LENGTH` field and a 4 bit `SERIALIZER` field.

-The `SERIALIZER` value is used by the client to request a specific serializer to be used.
-When the handshake completes successfully, the client and router will use the serializer requested by the client.
-The possible values are:
+The `SERIALIZER` value is used by the *Client* to request a specific serializer to be used.
+When the handshake completes successfully, the *Client* and *Router* will use the serializer requested by the *Client*.

+The possible values for `SERIALIZER` are:

-    0: illegal (signals error replies from routers - see below)
+    0: illegal
     1: JSON
     2: MsgPack
     3 - 15: reserved for future serializers

-The `LENGTH` value is used by the client to signal the maximum message length of messages it is willing to receive.
-When the handshake completes successfully, a router MUST NOT send messages larger than this size.
-The possible values are:
+The `LENGTH` value is used by the *Client* to signal the **maximum message length** of messages it is willing to **receive**.
+When the handshake completes successfully, a *Router* MUST NOT send messages larger than this size.

+The possible values for `LENGTH` are:

-     0: 2**9
+     0: 2**9 octets
-     1: 2**10
+     1: 2**10 octets
     ...
-    15: 2**24
+    15: 2**24 octets

-This means a client can chose the maximum message length between **512** and **16M** octets.
+This means a *Client* can choose the maximum message length between **512** and **16M** octets.

 Here is a Python program that prints all (currently) permissible values for the *second octet*: